salrashid123/tls_tpm_one_time_password/README.md

 ### Setup

-The default demo here will just use HMAC using the key directly.
-If you wanted to use the TPM to perform the HMAC, see the section below.
+The default demo here will use a `software tpm` ([swtpm](https://github.com/stefanberger/swtpm)) and HMAC keys already embedded into the client-side TPM.

 To run, just start the server and client.
-Note that the derivedKey is unique to each connection
+Only the client will use a TPM to derive the key and note that the derivedKey is unique to each connection

 ```bash